bzmark/Chicago-Crime-Demo/README.md

 ```

-By changing the parameters at the beginning of the file, you can compare the two estimation procedures with different community areas, discretization periods or crime types.
+By changing the parameters at the beginning of the file, you can compare the two estimation procedures for different community areas, discretization periods or crime types.

 ## Stochastic Filtering